Roșia Montană protests: Background

 The Roșia Montană Project was initiated by Roșia Montană Gold Corporation, a company of which the largest shareholder is the Canada-based Gabriel Resources.
 The company was given in 2000, without bidding, a license for mining gold.
-The open-pit mining project will use cyanide to extract gold and it is expected to require the razing of three villages and destroying four mountain tops.
-If approved, it would be Europe's largest open-pit gold mine and it will use 12,000 tonnes of cyanide yearly, giving a yield of 350 tonnes of gold and 1,500 tonnes of silver.
+The open-pit mining project proposed to use cyanide to extract gold and was expected to require the razing of three villages and destruction of four mountain tops.
+It would have been Europe's largest open-pit gold mine, using 12,000 tonnes of cyanide yearly, and yielding 350 tonnes of gold and 1,500 tonnes of silver.

-The Roșia Montană campaign was originally organized by locals of Roșia Montană who have refused to be relocated and have been battling the corporation for years in the courts.
-The activists claim that the project would cause an environmental disaster, that it would destroy the ancient Roman archeological sites and that the project involved handling assets to the Canadian company, while the Romanian state would earn only 6% out of the project.
+The Roșia Montană campaign was originally organized by locals of Roșia Montană who refused to be relocated and battled the corporation for years in the courts.
+The activists claimed that the project would cause an environmental disaster, that it would destroy the ancient Roman archeological sites and that the project involved handing assets to the Canadian company, while the Romanian state would earn only 6% out of the project.

 Within the last 14 years, the company was not able to obtain all the needed permits due to failure to comply with the Romanian environment laws.
 The ruling Social Democrats made a campaign promise before the 2012 legislative elections to stop the project, but they changed their mind after winning the elections In order for the project to continue, the Romanian government approved a new draft law in late August 2013 and forwarded it to the Parliament which had to vote on it in September.

-A concern was the fact that the legislation would give the Roșia Montană Gold Corporation the right to give compulsory purchase orders to the residents of Roșia Montană who refused to sell their houses and lands.
+A concern was that the legislation would give the Roșia Montană Gold Corporation the right to give compulsory purchase orders to the residents of Roșia Montană who refused to sell their houses and lands.
 The draft law also sets time limits for the state authorities to grant all permits, regardless of potential infringements of national legislation or of court rulings.